 Challenges associated with water quality, a changing climate, air quality, habitat diversity, and struggling rural communities exist worldwide.
 There are significant opportunities to positively impact social, economic, and environmental goals through renewable energy, development of more sustainable urban infrastructure, and reconnection of the farm with the community, but a knowledgeable workforce is needed to address such complex issues and implement change.

-Sustainability science majors may earn a second major or minor in environmental policy and planning, environmental sciences, or geography as well as other majors, minors, or certificates, but they may not earn the Sustainability Certificate.
+Sustainability science majors may earn a second major or minor in environmental policy and planning, environmental sciences, or geography, but they may not earn the Sustainability Certificate.

-See Sustainability Science BS in the UI General Catalog or the Sustainability Science website for more information about course requirements and graduating with honors.
+See Sustainability Science in the UI General Catalog to learn about required course work for the major and graduating with honors.

-Students must complete a minimum of 3 s.h. for the required research/internship experience.
-This can be fulfilled through active participation in research with faculty, an internship at a public or private agency, or an honors thesis.
-Students may apply an additional 3 s.h. of research experience to their Electives requirement.
+Students must complete a minimum of 3 s.h. for the research/internship experience through active participation in research with faculty, an internship at a public or private agency, or an honors thesis.
+An additional 3 s.h. of research experience may be applied to their Electives requirement.